mkappelixo/bootforms/README.md

 BootForms
 ===============

-BootForms builds on top of Adam Wathan's more general [Form](https://github.com/adamwathan/form) package by adding another layer of abstraction to rapidly generate markup for standard Bootstrap 3 forms.
+BootForms builds on top of a more general [Forms](https://github.com/glhd/forms) package by adding another layer of abstraction to rapidly generate markup for standard Bootstrap 3 forms.
 Probably not perfect for your super custom branded ready-for-release apps, but a *huge* time saver when you are still in the prototyping stage!